-- You will receive your overall score on the practice examination, as well as a breakdown by domain at the end of the practice examination.
+- You will receive your overall score on the practice examination, as well as a breakdown by domain at the end of the practice exam.
 Answers to the practice examination items are not made available.
 The Practice Exam passing score is set to 60% but this is not the MFT National Examination score.

-- A passing or failing score on the practice examination of only 100 questions (actual examination has 200 questions) does not guarantee a similar outcome on the MFT National Examination.
+- A passing or failing score on the practice exam of only 100 questions (actual examination has 200 questions) does not guarantee a similar outcome on the MFT National Examination.
 It can, however, be a good indication of your preparedness.

 Please read all the information carefully before proceeding to the examination.